DylanHallahan/NYC_real_estate_predition/README.md

 # NYC_real_estate_predition
-This project showcases skills following toolsets.
+This project showcases skills with the following tool.

 1. Jupyter Notebooks, Pycharm and VS Studio
 2. Beautifulsoup for web scraping